aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 Prerequisites:

 1. EKS-A admin instance is set up successfully and is in running status.
 2. Harbor is running.
-To check Harbor registry status, ssh to the registry instance, then use `docker-compose` to check the status of Harbor.
-Please run the following command in `~/harbor` and check whether all Harbor containers are in the `Up` state.
+To check Harbor registry status, ssh to the registry instance, then run `sudo docker-compose ps` in `~/harbor` directory and check whether all Harbor containers are in the `Up (healthy)` state.
 If it's not running, please [Stop and restart Harbor](https://goharbor.io/docs/1.10/install-config/reconfigure-manage-lifecycle/).
 ```
 sudo docker-compose ps
 ```